Clinkworks/Neptical/src/test/README.md

+# How test data is structured

 Most of the tests dealing with cursor movement, generic data module construction or generic nspace references will use the following dataset:

-Within system space, 6 modules we be defined as so.
+### Within system space, 6 modules we be defined as so.

 * Modules
  * Module1